Akshatchaube01/Chess_Project/README.md

 # Project
-A new Open source project.
+A new Open Source Project.
 let's brainstorm ideas and make something new.
 **Project name yet to be decided